United Arab Emirates: Telecommunications

-Education

-The education system through secondary level is monitored by the Ministry of Education in all emirates except Abu Dhabi, where it falls under the authority of the Abu Dhabi Education Council.
-It consists of primary schools, middle schools and high schools.
-The public schools are government-funded and the curriculum is created to match the United Arab Emirates' development goals.
-The medium of instruction in the public school is Arabic with emphasis on English as a second language.
-There are also many private schools which are internationally accredited.
-Public schools in the country are free for citizens of the UAE, while the fees for private schools vary.

-The higher education system is monitored by the Ministry of Higher Education.
-The ministry also is responsible for admitting students to its undergraduate institutions.
-The adult literacy rate in 2015 was 93.8%.

-The UAE has shown a strong interest in improving education and research.
-Enterprises include the establishment of the CERT Research Centres and the Masdar Institute of Science and Technology and Institute for Enterprise Development.
-According to the QS Rankings, the top-ranking universities in the country are the United Arab Emirates University (421–430th worldwide), Khalifa University (441–450th worldwide), the American University of Sharjah (431–440th) and University of Sharjah (551–600th worldwide).
-United Arab Emirates was ranked 33rd in the Global Innovation Index in 2021, up from 36th in 2019.

 Demographics

 According to an estimate by the World Bank, the UAE's population in 2020 was 9,890,400.
 Immigrants accounted for 88.52% while Emiratis made up the remaining 11.48%.
 This unique imbalance is due to the country's exceptionally high net migration rate of 21.71, the world's highest.
 UAE citizenship is very difficult to obtain other than by filiation and only granted under very special circumstances.

 The UAE is ethnically diverse.
 The five most populous nationalities in the emirates of Dubai, Sharjah, and Ajman are Indian (25%), Pakistani (12%), Emirati (9%), Bangladeshi (7%), and Filipino (5%).
-Immigrants from Europe, Australia, North America and Latin America make up 500,000 of the population.
-More than 100,000 British nationals live in the country.
+Immigrants from Europe, Australia, and North America make up around 100,000 of the population.
 The rest of the population are from other Arab states.

 About 88% of the population of the United Arab Emirates is urban.
 The average life expectancy was 76.7 in 2012, higher than for any other Arab country.
 With a male/female sex ratio of 2.2 males for each female in the total population and 2.75 to 1 for the 15–65 age group, the UAE's gender imbalance is second highest in the world after Qatar.

+Largest cities

+Language

+Modern Standard Arabic is the national language of the United Arab Emirates.
+English is the most commonly spoken language, following British English conventions.
+Emirati Arabic, a variety of Gulf Arabic, is spoken natively by Emirati people.